imMoya/finlabair/README.md

 # finlabair
-This project is a financial laboratory based in 1GA headquarters.
+This project is a financial laboratory written in Python based in 1GA headquarters.